 If you crave a lively atmosphere and excellent coffee, 787 is the place to be.
 I especially love the purpose-driven mission of this charming Tribeca cafe, which is to provide a farm-to-cup coffee experience while supporting the local community.

 The goal is to grow coffee in a sustainable manner (at 787’s coffee plantation in Puerto Rico) and offer livable wages to the locals they hire.
-It’s a beautiful thing, and the end result is exceptional – one of the best coffee shops in Tribeca!
+It’s a beautiful thing, and the end result is exceptional – one of the best it!

 Five & Dime